cms-opendata-workshop/workshop-lesson-objects/index.md

 > ## Prerequisites
 >
-> Complete the pre-exercises and watch the objects demonstration video.
+> Complete the pre-exercises, watch the objects demonstration video, and **follow the instructions one the setup page**.
 {: .prereq}

 > ## Big questions